-The third consideration is the position of the diamond inclusion.
+3. The position of the diamond inclusion.
 Diamonds are graded from the top down, at 10x magnification.
 If a diamond has an inclusion on the bottom of its pavilion rather than the table, the inclusion will be less important to the clarity grade.

-Fourth priority is given to the nature of an inclusion.
-By nature, I mean whether the diamond's anomalies are internal or external.
+4. The nature of an inclusion.
+By nature, we mean whether the diamond's anomalies are internal or external.
 External inclusions are much more visible, and thus more harmful to a diamond's clarity grade.
 However, a diamond with only external inclusions can still be graded as Internally Flawless.

 Only diamonds with no blemishes or inclusions (visible at 10x magnification, that is) can receive an overall clarity grade of Flawless.

 Clarity Characteristics - A sample inclusion plotting chart.

 External blemishes have more of an impact on diamond grade and price than internal inclusions.
 Something like a chip or break is much more obvious to the eye, and thus worse for a stone's clarity grade.
 However, these blemishes are rare and usually occur after the diamond has been cut and graded.
 Chips and breaks can happen as a result of poor ring setting or everyday damage.
 Diamonds may be the hardest material, but a tough hit against a sink or countertop can still chip them.